kengorton/ArcGIS2GPX/README.md

-configure a hyperlink for your document, html page or storymap by adding you route layer ids to this url as in the following example: https://arcgis2gpx.azurewebsites.net/api/Layers2GPX?content=e8e4304938d74919b71ed0a64e6ddf2b The content paramemter should be the itemId for a route layer in ArcGIS online.
+configure a hyperlink for your document, html page or storymap by adding you route layer ids to this url as in the following example: https://arcgis2gpx.azurewebsites.net/api/Layers2GPX?content=e8e4304938d74919b71ed0a64e6ddf2b The content parameter should be the itemId for a route layer in ArcGIS online.
 It can also be a comma-separated list of route layers.
 If several are included, you must also include a filename parameter to name the output file:

 If only one route is included, the output file will be named from the route layer.